Geomatyx/Eagloo-DEM-modification-software/README.md

 Various external libraries and frameworks were utilized, with the most frequently used resources presented below.
 A comprehensive list of all libraries used can be found at the bottom of the page.

 ### Frontend
-The user interface was developed using the [PySimpleGUI](https://www.pysimplegui.org/en/latest/)(under GNU GPL license) library.
+The user interface was developed using the [PySimpleGUI](https://www.pysimplegui.org/en/latest/) library(under GNU GPL license).

 ### Processing data
-To modify certain input and output data, the [GDAL](https://github.com/OSGeo/gdal)(under MIT license) framework was utilized.
+To modify certain input and output data, the [GDAL](https://github.com/OSGeo/gdal) framework was utilized(under MIT license).

 ### Co-registration, Interpolation, Errors
 The functions used for co-registration, interpolation, and calculating errors of the digital elevation models (DEMs) are from the [xDEM](https://github.com/GlacioHack/xdem)(under MIT license).

 ### PDF
-To automatically generate a PDF report, the [FPDF](http://www.fpdf.org/)(no usage restriction) library was utilized.
+To automatically generate a PDF report, the [FPDF](http://www.fpdf.org/) library was utilized(no usage restriction).

 ## 4 | Features
 Eagloo offers a variety of features to help you analyse your DEMs, including: